Revenue Connectors · Stripe

 What if I have refunds or chargebacks?

-Forward charge.refunded and charge.dispute.closed to the same Admaxxer endpoint.
-We treat refunds as negative revenue events linked to the original charge by ID, and lost disputes identically.
+The auto-registered endpoint already subscribes to charge.refunded.
+We treat refunds as negative revenue events linked to the original charge by ID.
+Lost disputes are handled identically.
 Pending disputes show up flagged in the dashboard but don't subtract from MER until resolved.
+No additional configuration needed.

 Next steps